Finding a job in Dubai

 Once you have found a vacancy or vacancies that you want to apply for, you can apply for the position with your CV and cover letter.
 There is no specific CV format that you should keep in the UAE.
 As we have mentioned above, Dubai is home to a large number of expats and employers in the emirate who use various CV and job application formats.
 With that, it's definitely a good idea to make your CV as clear and convincing as possible.
 Think about the experience, professional and personal qualities, background, etc., that can help you stand out among other applicants, and make sure these are emphasized in your application.

-Generally, there are two popular ways of organising your CV: reverse chronological order (when you list your experience from your latest position to the oldest) and a skill-based format (when you center your CV around a specific skill set rather than work experience).
+Generally, there are two popular ways of organizing your CV: reverse chronological order (when you list your experience from your latest position to the oldest) and a skill-based format (when you center your CV around a specific skill set rather than work experience).
 Alternatively, you can always use a combination of the two formats to arrange the information in your CV.
 Take into account the job you are applying for and your situation.
 If you have a lot of work experience, it would make sense to list it first.
-If, on the other hand, you are new on the job market, you may start with your education, certificates and qualities that would make you a good fit for the job.
+If, on the other hand, you are new in the job market, you may start with your education, certificates, and qualities that would make you a good fit for the job.

 Good to know: